-As 2023 winds down and tax season begins to loom large, it’s time to begin strategizing for a last-ditch effort to save on your upcoming tax bill.
+As the year winds down and tax season begins to loom large, it’s time to begin strategizing for a last-ditch effort to save on your upcoming tax bill.

 Roth Conversions

-After retirement, your income level typically decreases for the time period before you begin taking out social security and required minimum distributions.
+After retirement, your income level typically decreases for a time before you begin taking out social security and required minimum distributions.

-During this time, while your tax rate is at its lowest point, it is most advantageous to transfer your taxable accounts into Roth IRAs as you will be taxed at your current rate on the conversion.
+During this time, while your tax rate is at its lowest point, we believe, depending on your situation, it may be most advantageous to transfer your taxable accounts into Roth IRAs as you will be taxed at your current rate on the conversion.

 Roth IRAs are taxed at the time of opening, leaving all future gains and withdrawals tax-free.